openfaas/docs/docs/edge/builder.md

 curl -s http://127.0.0.1:8080/function/pytest
 ```

-The second run will be quicker due to caching, however the temporary ttl.sh registry will still slow things down more than you'll see in production.
+The second run will be quicker due to caching.

 ## Turn off access to the Function Builder API via the host